Dr Meredith Hale

 Political propaganda and satire

-Fangxu Sun, 'The political discourse of Chinese visual parody art after the reform and opening-up' (Co-supervised with Dr Yue Zhuang)
+Fangxu Sun, 'The political discourse of Chinese visual parody art after the reform and opening-up' (Primary supervisor, second supervisor Dr Yue Zhuang)

-Jia Liu, 'Western influences on the development of early-modern print culture in China – political satire in late Qing Period' (China Scholarship Council-funded, co-supervised with Dr Yue Zhuang)
+Jia Liu, 'Western influences on the development of early-modern print culture in China – political satire in late Qing Period' (China Scholarship Council-funded, Primary supervisor, second supervisor Dr Yue Zhuang)

-Yining Fu, 'Architectural Heritage Conservation in China: Historical Development from 1840-1949' (working project title, China Scholarship Council-funded, supervision 2023-2024 for Dr Sabrina Rahman)
+Yining Fu, 'Architectural Heritage Conservation in China: Historical Development from 1840-1949' (working project title, China Scholarship Council-funded, second supervisor in 2023-2024 for Dr Sabrina Rahman, primary supervisor Dr Yue Zhuang)

 I-Hsiu Chung, Unveiling the Enigma: The Mermaid's Tale as a Gateway to Exploring Dutch-Taiwanese Cultural Encounters in the Seventeenth Century and the Role of the 'Other' in Western Literature (MA)